salor02/assignment-autonomous-driving-systems/assignment_03/README.md

 | Initialization Type | From GPS |

 #### Results
 From the graph, it is possible to observe that due to the reduction in the number of particles, the inaccuracy in the trajectory increases significantly, which, in this scenario, is quite "wide", indicating a greater dispersion of the particles.
 This translates into the fact that, with the same noise, the particle density decreases, causing more pronounced jumps between the positions of the best particles at each iteration.
-The advantage introduced in this scenario, however, is represented by the execution time, which is halved compared to the case of the reference scenario.
+The advantage introduced in this scenario, however, is represented by the execution time, which is almost halved compared to the case of the reference scenario.
 As seen in previous scenario, an initial dispersion can be seen in the circled region, caused by the low motion noise itself.

 ![Scenario 03 result](./img/scenario-03.png)